arnaudstiegler/learning_resources/reviews/deep_learning_review.md

 - Recomputing on the fly the intermediate results coming from low-cost operations so that you don't have to store them

 See: https://arxiv.org/pdf/1604.06174.pdf

+#### Bi-Encoders vs Cross-Encoders
+Cross-Encoders are regular pre-trained language models (such as BERT) that will take 2 sentences (with a \[SEP\] token) and will leverage its attention heads to model cross-sentences interactions.
+Any PLM can be used as a cross-encoder OOTB, but modeling pairwise interactions is very costly because you have to run one inference path per sentence pair.
+Bi-Encoders are also based on PLMs but use them differently: each sentence is passed independently to the model which will produce meaningful sentence embeddings.
+Since PLMs are not natively providing meaningful sentence embeddings, Bi-Encoders need to be fine-tuned on sentence similarity tasks.
+Bi-Encoders usually perform worse than Cross-Encoders, but they are substantially more efficient since you only need to do one inference pass for each sentence (i.e you don't need to do that for each sentence pair)